Data Lake resizing

 • If the storage and/or image type of the remote database are resized using the cloud provider console, they will fall back to defaults after resizing.

-3. If resizing from Medium Duty to Enterprise Data Lake, you must be on Runtime 7.2.17 before attempting the resize.
+4. If resizing from Medium Duty to Enterprise Data Lake, you must be on Cloudera Runtime 7.2.17 before attempting the resize.

-• The AZ resizing functionality is currently available for AWS only, as CDP does not yet support multi-AZ for Azure and GCP.
+• The AZ resizing functionality is currently available for AWS and Azure only.

-• Existing Data Hubs attached to the Data Lake are not resized to multi-AZ as part of the Data Lake resizing process.
+• Existing Cloudera Data Hub clusters attached to the Data Lake are not resized to multi-AZ as part of the Data Lake resizing process.

 Prerequisites